get-chat/web-app/README.md

 If you forked this project and want to keep Sentry integration enabled, please make sure to use your own Sentry DSN key.
 In order to do this, please go to `.env` file and replace the value of `REACT_APP_SENTRY_DSN` environment variable.

+### Disable Sentry

+In order to disable Sentry integration, you can either remove or comment out `Sentry.init` method inside `index.js`.

 ## Available Scripts

 In the project directory, you can run: